ROOTS & NEW BEGINNINGS

+Merging aerial perspectives with a vision of the ocean surface from below, she aims to capture colours, textures, layers and patterns in her own abstract interpretation of mother nature's elements.
 Zee's endless inspiration is stored in her mind; memories of visuals of nature from her travels; her colour palettes are drawn from the sea, sky and earth.

 In 2018, Zee held her first exhibition in Perth, Australia.
 Six months into her stay, visa issues arose - Zee was held in detention and eventually deported and sent back to The Netherlands.
 A full 180 which led her and her partner to start over in Cornwall, UK.

 Now as a full-time artist residing in Cornwall, her artwork has found homes in over twenty different countries worldwide.
 In July 2022, she exhibited her works alongside Nina Brooke at Joy Editions Gallery.
 Zee continues to tell a story of defiance; of going against the grain to discover her own fluid movement, influenced by her natural surroundings.